mindfiredigital/MobileQuickLaunchKit-iOS/README.md

 To find the detailed usage documentation for the package click [here](./MobileQuickLaunchKit/MQLCoreUI/README.md)

 #

-* The sample App contains both kind of navigation using Tabbar and using Side Menu.
-You can choose anyone.
-For more information about the navigation please explore our sample project.
+* The sample App contains both kinds of navigation using the Tabbar and using Side Menu.

 * To unveil the full potential and seamless integration of the Package, please explore the MobileQuickLaunchKitExample project.